 Whenever we start working with a new client, we have a checklist of items we review and update on the institution's Facebook page.
 More often than not, we see that visitor posts and/or reviews are disabled and the reasoning behind this decision is (understandably) a fear of receiving a bad comment or review.
 Best practices for social media marketing for Financial Institutions would tell us this is the exact reason every credit union SHOULD allow people to post and share, and here's why!

 Credit Unions and Community Banks are known for their excellent customer service and flexibility to fit specific members' needs, so shouldn't you want to know if there is an issue?
-Here are some great examples that can help you respond to a negative comment...
+Think of it as an opportunity to improve!
+Here are some great examples to help you respond to a negative comment...

 1) Mistaken Identity

 Every once in a while, you may have a complaint that just doesn't make sense.
-In this example, the CU client realized he was in fact NOT a member and lived in another state that had a CU with a similar name.
+In this example, the CU client realized he was NOT a member and lived in another state with a CU with a similar name.
 In this case, you should always publicly reply to the person and try to be as helpful as possible, as shown below: